gragusa/www.gragusa.hugo/content/et/problemsets.md

 If you have any question on the problem sets, please ask me or TA’s during our office hours.
 Our office hours are for you.
 I prefer to talk to you in person.
 I feel that Email is not a very efficient way to ask econometric questions.

 Problem set answers are to be turned in on time.
 You can hand in the homework AFTER the class.
-Please do not come and hand it in to me whilst I am lecturing.
-Do not email assignments.
 Late solution will not be accepted!